Deep learning: 1980s-2000s

-Both shallow and deep learning (e.g., recurrent nets) of ANNs have been explored for many years.
+Both shallow and deep learning (e.g., recurrent nets) of ANNs for speech recognition have been explored for many years.
 These methods never outperformed non-uniform internal-handcrafting Gaussian mixture model/Hidden Markov model (GMM-HMM) technology based on generative models of speech trained discriminatively.
 Key difficulties have been analyzed, including gradient diminishing and weak temporal correlation structure in neural predictive models.
 Additional difficulties were the lack of training data and limited computing power.

 Most speech recognition researchers moved away from neural nets to pursue generative modeling.
 An exception was at SRI International in the late 1990s.
-Funded by the US government's NSA and DARPA, SRI studied deep neural networks in speech and speaker recognition.
-The speaker recognition team led by Larry Heck reported significant success with deep neural networks in speech processing in the 1998 National Institute of Standards and Technology Speaker Recognition evaluation.
-The SRI deep neural network was then deployed in the Nuance Verifier, representing the first major industrial application of deep learning.
+Funded by the US government's NSA and DARPA, SRI researched in speech and speaker recognition.
+The speaker recognition team led by Larry Heck reported significant success with deep neural networks in speech processing in the 1998 NIST Speaker Recognition benchmark.
+It was deployed in the Nuance Verifier, representing the first major industrial application of deep learning.

 The principle of elevating "raw" features over hand-crafted optimization was first explored successfully in the architecture of deep autoencoder on the "raw" spectrogram or linear filter-bank features in the late 1990s, showing its superiority over the Mel-Cepstral features that contain stages of fixed transformation from spectrograms.
 The raw features of speech, waveforms, later produced excellent larger-scale results.

-Many aspects of speech recognition were taken over by a deep learning method called long short-term memory (LSTM), a recurrent neural network published by Hochreiter and Schmidhuber in 1997.
-LSTM RNNs avoid the vanishing gradient problem and can learn "Very Deep Learning" tasks that require memories of events that happened thousands of discrete time steps before, which is important for speech.
-In 2003, LSTM started to become competitive with traditional speech recognizers on certain tasks.
-Later it was combined with connectionist temporal classification (CTC) in stacks of LSTM RNNs.
-In 2015, Google's speech recognition reportedly experienced a dramatic performance jump of 49% through CTC-trained LSTM, which they made available through Google Voice Search.

-In 2006, publications by Geoff Hinton, Ruslan Salakhutdinov, Osindero and Teh showed how a many-layered feedforward neural network could be effectively pre-trained one layer at a time, treating each layer in turn as an unsupervised restricted Boltzmann machine, then fine-tuning it using supervised backpropagation.
-The papers referred to learning for deep belief nets.